-- By using the V key, which lets you view and edit the level 1 object in the most appropriate environment.
-(The revealed with the object stored in a variable.) - By using the Interactive Stack, which lets you view and edit all levels of the stack.
+- By using the very which lets you view and edit the level 1 object in the most appropriate environment.
+(The revealed were view and edit the object stored in a variable.) - By using the EDIT key, which lets you edit an object on the stack in the command line.
+(The VISIT key lets you edit the object stored in a variable.) - By using the Interactive Stack, which lets you view and edit all levels of the stack.